SubSonic-Core/SubLight/SubLight.Documentation/articles/architecture.md

 - **Explicitness**: All orchestration is opt-in and declarative.
 - **Extensibility**: Providers can be added without modifying core abstractions.
 - **Separation of Concerns**: Query logic, caching, and storage are cleanly decoupled.

+SubLight is designed to evolve.
+New orchestration behaviors, access policies, and provider types can be introduced without modifying core abstractions—preserving stability and extensibility.

 ### Comparison to Existing Systems
 SubLight draws inspiration from several established categories, but it combines their strengths into a unified, stateless orchestration layer.
 Here's how it compares: